Kidnapping of Jaycee Dugard: Dugard family

-Jaycee Dugard's biological father, Ken Slayton, was not involved in her life, nor in the investigation that followed her kidnapping.
-When Dugard was seven, her mother Terry married a carpet contractor named Carl Probyn and gave birth to Dugard's half-sister, Shayna, in 1989.
+Jaycee Dugard was born May 3, 1980, in South Lake Tahoe, California.
+Her mother, Terry Dugard, and her biological father, Ken Slayton, had met while both were on camping vacations in Arizona and had a brief relationship while there.
+Slayton was not involved in her life, nor in the investigation that followed her kidnapping.
+When Dugard was seven, her mother married a carpet contractor named Carl Probyn and gave birth to Dugard's half-sister, Shayna, in 1990.
 Although Dugard was close to her mother and sister, she was never close to Probyn.
 In September 1990, Dugard's family moved from Arcadia, California, in Los Angeles County, to Meyers, a rural town south of South Lake Tahoe, because they thought it was a safer community.
 At the time of the abduction, Dugard was in the fifth grade, and anticipated an upcoming field trip.